xil324/Chat-AI/README.md

 - Model type `"2"` → Ollama
 - Model type `"3"` → Claude (default: `claude-haiku-4-5-20251001`)

-To add a new provider: implement a class with `generateResponse(history)`, register it in [AIModelFactory.js](node-backend/src/utils/aihelper/AIModelFactory.js).
+To add a new provider: implement a class with `generateResponse(history, systemPrompt)`, register it in `AIModelFactory.js`.

-### RAG Pipeline

-1. **Upload** — PDF is parsed, split into overlapping chunks, embedded with `all-MiniLM-L6-v2`, and bulk-indexed into Elasticsearch
-2. **Attach** — User attaches a document to a chat session (stored in MongoDB session record)
-3. **Retrieve** — On each message, `ragService.retrieveContext()` runs hybrid BM25 + kNN search and fuses results with RRF
-4. **Rerank** — Top candidates are reranked by the cross-encoder reranker service for more precise relevance scoring
-5. **Augment** — Top-K chunks are injected as a system prompt into the LLM call

-Elasticsearch is optional — if unavailable at startup, RAG is silently disabled and chat works without document context.

 ---